Charles F. Duvall: Bishop

 On November 15, 1980, in St Paul's Church, Mobile, Alabama, Duvall was elected as the second Bishop of the Gulf Coast.
 He was consecrated on April 11, 1981, by Presiding Bishop John Allin in the Field House of the University of West Florida in Pensacola, Florida.
 During the latter part of his episcopacy, several churches (and numerous other individuals) in the diocese voted to leave the Episcopal Church which created disruption in the diocese.
 He retired in 2001.

 Death

-The Rt.
-Rev. Charles Farmer Duvall, retired bishop of the Episcopal Diocese of the Central Gulf Coast, died on October 8, 2020, in Columbia, SC.
-Due to Coronavirus restrictions regarding inside services, a burial service was held at graveside at Old St. David's Episcopal Church in Cheraw, South Carolina on Tuesday October 13, 2020 at 11:00 am.
+Duvall died in Columbia, South Carolina, on October 8, 2020, at the age of 84.